+The ‘experts’ message was evident; firstly, they said, ‘Wear your masks, wash your hands, stay 2 metres away from everyone, and don’t see your family...
+Harsh!
 Secondly, ‘Keep shopping; keep the economy going and clap on Thursday at 8.00 o clock to say thank you to the people who are saving your lives.’

-And finally, the one that sealed the deal for me; Being apart is worth it; the sacrifice you make now will make the future better and, Follow the rules and trust us.
+And finally, the one that sealed the deal for me.
+‘Being apart is worth it; the sacrifice you make now will make the future better,’ and the best one yet, ‘Follow the rules and trust us.’

-I chose to ignore this, I’m not foolish, and it was becoming evident that women needed to come together and start to share their skills to survive future lockdowns.
+Like me, many women recognised reality as ‘Live for now, pay later, but keep the tills ringing no matter what.’
+I chose to ignore this.
+I’m not foolish; it was becoming evident that women needed to unite and share their skills to survive future lockdowns.

-Stockpiling became the obvious thing to do.
+Stockpiling became the obvious thing to do…

 The mentality of ‘Living for now’ has never sat well with me; consequently, I carried on.
 I didn’t trust the information we were getting, and the women who came forward to knit loved knitting for us.

-For many women in lockdown, knitting gave them a sense of purpose and a feeling of helping out; indeed, the beautiful garments they continue to donate is a testament to how inspirational and creative they are.
-I stockpiled, and everything that was donated was stored; parcels kept on arriving.
+For many women in lockdown, knitting gave them a sense of purpose and a feeling of helping; indeed, the beautiful garments they continue to donate are a testament to how inspirational and creative they are.
+I stockpiled, and everything donated was stored; parcels kept on arriving.

-We had clothes for children and adults, toys and selection boxes at Christmas; I even managed to get gifts for the Mums at the Food Banks to make their Christmas extra special.
+We had clothes for children and adults, toys, and selection boxes at Christmas; I even managed to get gifts for the Mums at the Food Banks to make their Christmas special.

-Verve Ambassadors; inspirational women.
+Verve Ambassadors are inspirational women.

+Verve Ambassador Maxine Casey is a student NHS nurse.
+Maxine has over 16 years of experience working for her beloved NHS providing nursing to our community.
 My pride for Maxine isn’t because I’m her Mum; it’s because Maxine, like every daughter alive, comes with her rule book and has had her hands firmly clenched in tiny fists from the day she joined us.
-My pride is deep within me, and I know many other women feel this pride with their daughters.
+My pride is deep within me; I know many other women feel this with their daughters.